top of page

 What does Bumblebee DDoS Protection Suite provide?

-Bumblebee DDoS protection suite includes the following service features:
+The Bumblebee DDoS Protection Suite offers the following features:

-3. DDoS Mitigation: Block TCP SYN flood, UDP flood, ICMP flood from the Internet so that attack traffic does not reach firewall, router and servers in the on premise network.
+3. DDoS Mitigation: Bumblebee Internet NIDs block TCP SYN, UDP, and ICMP flood attacks from the internet, ensuring attack traffic does not reach firewalls, routers, or servers in the on-premises network.

 Below is an example display of Block Malicious Source IPs